ToolboxBodensee/toolbox-netzwerk/doc/NETZWERK.md

 VMs in the openstack-installation get random IP-adresses from the range ``172.23.23/24`` from DHCP-Server during vm-boot.

 The DHCP-Server don't gives random IPs from the ``172.23.31/24`` range to clients in the network.
+Use this area for static-IPs.
-How to give a device one static IP is described at networking-FAQ in the Toolbox-Wiki: [How-To_Satische-IP im Toolbox-Netzwerk]https://wiki.toolbox-bodensee.de/doku.php?id=netzwerk:faq#wie_kann_ich_dafuer_sorgen_dass_mein_geraet_im_toolbox-netz_eine_statische-ip_hat)
+How to give a device a free static IP is described at networking-FAQ in the Toolbox-Wiki: [How-To_Statische-IP im Toolbox-Netzwerk](https://wiki.toolbox-bodensee.de/doku.php?id=netzwerk:faq#wie_kann_ich_dafuer_sorgen_dass_mein_geraet_im_toolbox-netz_eine_statische-ip_hat)
-Follow this guideline to enable a static IP for your device`
+Follow this guideline to enable a static IP for your device!